 Eagles have special protection under the Bald and Golden Eagle Protection Act (BGEPA).
-Like the ESA, BGEPA prohibits take of individual eagles as well as destruction of their nests.
-Under BGEPA, take is defined to include “pursue, shoot at, poison, wound, kill, capture, trap, collect, molest or disturb,” and the term “disturb” is further defined by regulation as “to agitate or bother a bald or golden eagle to a degree that causes, or is likely to cause …injury to an eagle, a decrease in productivity, or nest abandonment.”
+Like the ESA, BGEPA prohibits take of individual eagles as well as destruction of their nests (BGEPA protects eagle nests even during periods when they are not actively being used – whether or not they have eggs in them).
+Under BGEPA, take is defined to include “pursue, shoot at, poison, wound, kill, capture, trap, collect, molest or disturb,” and the term “disturb” is further defined by regulation as “to agitate or bother a bald or golden eagle to a degree that causes, or is likely to cause… injury to an eagle, a decrease in productivity, or nest abandonment.”

-While eagles may be included in a habitat conservation plan, wind project proponents in areas with eagle activity are advised to seek a specific type of incidental take permit first authorized by the 2009 Eagle Permit Rule, which was updated in 2016.
-Under the rule, the Service can issue a “programmatic take” permit for projects (such as wind energy facilities) that may occasionally result in eagle collision fatalities or other forms of incidental take.
+While eagles may be included in a habitat conservation plan, wind project proponents in areas with eagle activity are advised to seek a specific type of ITP first authorized by the 2009 Eagle Permit Rule, which was updated in 2016.
+Under the Rule, the Service can issue a “programmatic take” permit for projects (such as wind energy facilities) that may occasionally result in eagle collision fatalities or other forms of incidental take.

 BGEPA conservation standards stipulate that permitted eagle take must be “consistent with the goal of stable or increasing breeding populations.”
 Acceptable take thresholds are determined by the Service on a regional basis, with additional measures taken to ensure that local-area eagle populations are not negatively affected.
 For bald eagles, population recovery in most regional management areas is such that acceptable take thresholds are greater than zero.
 For golden eagles, however, no net loss is considered compatible with stabilizing breeding populations; every golden eagle fatality must be compensated by a commensurate reduction in golden eagle fatalities from another source of mortality.

 An eagle conservation plan (ECP) is required to show how anticipated incidental take (via direct mortality, disturbance, or territory loss) of eagles will be offset.
 Unlike HCPs, mitigation strategies for ECPs are limited to Service-approved options.
-To date, power pole retrofits are the only approved mitigation option, but others have been developed, including models for lead poisoning abatement and reducing vehicle collisions published by AWWI.
-Additional types of mitigation such as preserving habitat – actions that would not by themselves lead to increased numbers of eagles but would assist eagle conservation – may also be advised to offset other detrimental effects of permits on eagles.
+To date, power pole retrofits are the only approved mitigation option, but others have been developed, including models for lead poisoning abatement and reducing vehicle collisions developed by REWI.
+Additional types of mitigation such as restoring habitat – actions that could indirectly lead to increases in eagle survival and reproduction rates – may also be advised to offset other detrimental effects of permits on eagles.